theoden8/tiny-compiler/README.md

 ## Program

 This program is a tiny compiler for c-like syntax language.
-It uses a simple if-else automata to tokenize the code, **Earley parser** algorithm to parse into a tree, **compiler** to translate the tree into virtual machine instructions and executes the code.
+It uses a simple if-else automata to tokenize the code, **Earley parser** algorithm to parse into a tree, **compiler** to translate the tree into virtual machine instructions, which are then executed.

 The program poorly supports **pydoc** and only runs in verbose mode.